Age and female fertility: In adulthood

-According to a study done on a sample of 782 healthy European couples ages 19–39, fertility starts declining after age 27 and drops at a somewhat greater rate after age 35.
-Statistical analysis showed that the women in the 27–29 age group had significantly less chance on average of becoming pregnant than did the 19- to 26-year-olds.
+According to a study done on a sample of 782 healthy European couples aged 19–39, fertility starts declining after age 27 and drops at a somewhat greater rate after age 35.
+Statistical analysis showed that the women in the 27–29 age group had a significantly lower chance on average of becoming pregnant than did the 19–26-year-olds.
 Pregnancy rates did not change notably between the 27–29 age group and the 30–34 age group, but dropped significantly for the 35–39 age group.

 The age of the male partner had a significant impact on female fertility among the women who had reached their mid-30s, but not among the younger women.
-However, experts said the new study was too small and there were too many variables which were too difficult to sort out, for a clear conclusion to be drawn.
-Some experts suggested that the main change in fertility in the older women was the fact that it took them longer to conceive, not necessarily that they were significantly more unlikely to eventually succeed.
-David Dunson, a biostatistician at the U.S. National Institute of Environmental Health Sciences, said that: "Although we noted a decline in female fertility in the late 20s, what we found was a decrease in the probability of becoming pregnant per menstrual cycle, not in the probability of eventually achieving a pregnancy."
+However, experts said the new study was too small and there were many variables that were too difficult to sort out, for a clear conclusion to be drawn.
+Some experts suggested that the main change in fertility in older women was that it took them longer to conceive, not necessarily that they were significantly less likely to eventually succeed.
+David Dunson, a biostatistician at the U.S. National Institute of Environmental Health Sciences, said that: "Although we noted a decline in female fertility in the late 20s, what we found was a decrease in the probability of becoming pregnant per menstrual cycle, not in the probability of eventually achieving a pregnancy".

-A French study found no difference between the fertility rate of women under 25 and those ages 26–30, after which fertility started to decrease.
+A French study found no difference between the fertility rate of women under 25 and those aged 26–30, after which fertility started to decrease.
 Estimating the "fertility of a woman" is quite difficult because of the male factor (quality of sperm).
 This French study looked at 2,193 women who were using artificial insemination because their husbands were azoospermic.
 The cumulative success rates after 12 cycles of insemination were 73% for women under age 25, 74% in women ages 26–30, 61% for ages 31–35, and 54% in the over 35 age group.

 In Hungary, a study by the Központi Statisztikai Hivatal (Central Statistics Office) estimated that 7–12% of Hungarian women younger than 30 were infertile; 13–22% of women age 35 were infertile; and 24–46% of women age 40 were infertile.

-The below is a table containing estimates of the percentage of women who, if starting to conceive at a certain age, will fail to obtain a live birth.
+The following is a table containing estimates of the percentage of women who will fail to obtain a live birth by the age of the woman when she starts trying to conceive.
 Note that while for the young ages researchers tend to agree, for older ages there is discrepancy.